Skip To Main Content

 Barnes & Noble

-Teachers can download and distribute a summer reading journal in English or Spanish to students in grades 1 to 6.
-After reading eight books, students bring in their journal to any Barnes & Noble store during July and August to choose a free book from a grade-level list of titles.
+Students in grades 1 through 6 can earn a free book after reading eight books and recording them in their Barnes & Noble summer reading journal (available in English and Spanish).
+After finishing their books, students can bring in their journal to any Barnes & Noble store during July and August to choose a free book from a grade-level list of titles.
+See the program page for more details.
 Visit the Barnes & Noble Summer Reading webpage for reading opportunities for other age groups.

 Events and Activities